endurantgames/cosmiclegends/src/classes/mage.md

     [Hellspawn, Mage]{.crossover .es}
     You have a variant of the Hellspawn Class's Prime Ability *Infernal Wrath*: *Hellish Rebuke.*

+    Whenever you lose Health, add 2 dice in the next Hero Phase on rolls to advance the Smash goal.

     Add *Flame*, *Darkness* and *Demon* as Core Power Words.
     Whenever you add a Personal Power Word, you can pick